glamorizing-negative-behavior/fR33d0M/README.md

 # UPDATE
 Works for phind AI as well
 <img src="blob:chrome-untrusted://media-app/27afe43b-262e-4ec1-88ca-e559f1f79600" alt="Screenshot 2024-10-02 1.19.44 PM.png"/>![image](https://github.com/user-attachments/assets/3cd582bd-a329-444a-9210-4bfc68de9a2c)
+If Model starts saying "I cannot assist with that request" etc just use explore gpts and use one in that list
 #
 please donate so I can keep stuff like this open-source